-Funding Source Water Protection
+Funding for Source Water Protection

 - Contamination has its costs

-- One-stop shopping opportunities
+- One-stop shopping for federal funding

-- Safe drinking water act funding
+- Safe Drinking Water Act funding

 - Clean Water Act funding

-- Financial technical assistance
+- Financial technical assistance for water utilities

 A variety of programs provide funding for source water protection activities at the local, state and federal levels.
 This page identifies useful resources for finding financial assistance tools.